seanfisk/combootcha/SETUP.md

 #### iCloud

-Open System Preferences and either follow the promt or simply find the place to sign in and set up iCloud.
+Open System Preferences and either follow the prompt or simply find the place to sign in and set up iCloud.
 Choose to sync the following settings:

 - Photos
 - Keychain